sebastianczech/iac-deploy-in-aws-via-gitlab-pipelines-using-oidc/README.md

 # Deploy IaC in AWS via Gitlab pipelines using OIDC

 Simple repository created to deploy infrastructure using Terraform into AWS cloud by Gitlab pipeline using OpenID Connect.
 Whole integration between AWS and Gitlab was configured using [Configure OpenID Connect in AWS to retrieve temporary credentials](https://docs.gitlab.com/ee/ci/cloud_services/aws/) by:
-1. adding identity provider in AWS
+1. adding identity provider in AWS as described in [Configure OpenID Connect between GitLab and AWS](https://gitlab.com/guided-explorations/aws/configure-openid-connect-in-aws)
 1. configuring the role and trust policy (code for [IAM role and policy configuration is available in oidc subfolder](oidc)):
     ```
     {